smsharmadevops/ansible-feb-2023/Day2/README.md

 </html>
 ```

-## 🏁 Assignment - Write a Playbook that installs apache tomcat webserver, configure the web root folder and deploy custom web page on Ubuntu and CentOS
+## 🏁 Assignment - Write a Playbook that installs apache tomcat webserver, configure tomcat to use /var/html as web root folder and deploy the custom web page on Ubuntu and CentOS using template module.

 Note
 1. Delete the existing containers and recreate new containers